Subdivisions of the Polish–Lithuanian territories following the partitions: Russian Partition

-After the Congress of Vienna in 1815, the Russian Empire created a separate entity called Congress Poland out of some of the above governorates.
+After the Congress of Vienna in 1815, the Russian Empire created a separate entity called Congress Poland.
 See administrative division of Congress Poland for details.
 Territories in the Russian partition which were not incorporated into Congress Poland were known as the Western Krai (combination of Northwestern and Southwestern Krais), and in Poland as the taken lands (ziemie zabrane).

 The Western Krai comprised the following lands of the Commonwealth: